StackVista/stackstate-docs/stackpacks/integrations/java-apm.md

   * -Dsts.agent.host=`{{host-of-the-stackstate-agent}}`
   * -Dsts.agent.port=`8126 {the default port for the trace agent api}`
   * -javaagent:`{path/of/downloaded-jar.jar}`
-* Once above steps are done,the java trace client will start sending collected traces to the StackState Trace Agent which will then be forwarded to StackState.
+* Once above steps are done,the java trace client will start sending collected traces to the Rancher Observability Trace Agent which will then be forwarded to Rancher Observability.

 ### Traces Installation - Docker